 6. What happens after you have completed your report?
+(Both Traditional and AAR Approaches)

-Once you have completed your SI report; it then follows the below process:
+Once you have completed your SI report, it then follows the below process:

 - Review and approval the report will be subject to a review from the Safety Governance Manager, who will liaise with you at this stage.
-Once an agreed report has been finalised it will be circulated to members of the Incident Review Group (IRG) ahead of the meeting.
-Changes may be made after this time after review and then submitted to commissioners. - Submission the report gets submitted to the Lead Commissioner who then shares it with the Clinical Commissioning Group (CCG) in which the patient involved resides/d. - External review the report will then undergo a review process with the commissioners where they will check that the report has met its Terms of Reference, identified appropriate learning and helps reduce risk of recurrence.
-The report will be graded as 'accepted' or 'not accepted' as will the action plan.
+Once an agreed report has been finalised, it will be sent to the Head of Investigations & Learning for review.
+Once approved, it will be sent to the area lead for approval and then circulated to members of the Trust Learning Group (TLG) ahead of the meeting.
+Only minor changes agreed in the meeting may be made after this time and the report is then ready for submission to commissioners. - Submission the report gets submitted to the Lead Commissioner who then shares it with the Clinical Commissioning Group (CCG) in which the patient involved resides/d. - Feedback the report or key findings should be shared with those who were involved in the investigation.
+This will be dependent on conversations that have been held earlier on in the investigation process and is an important part so that colleagues feel involved and that there is closure for them on a personal level.
+The SI closure letter template will be used to facilitate this.
+Summary feedback should also be provided to the colleague who reported the incident (if via the Datix route), ensuring that confidentiality is maintained.
+This should be carried out by the Safety Governance Manager upon approving the incident on Datix. - Post TLG if considerable review or changes are requested, the report must be taken back to TLG for approval before a final draft is submitted to the Safety Governance Manager.
+This may require an extension from the Clinical Commissioning Group (CCG), which can be organised via the Quality and Safety team. - External review the report will then undergo a review process with the commissioners where they will check that the report has met its Terms of Reference, identified appropriate learning, and helped reduce risk of recurrence.
+The report will be graded as 'accepted' or 'not accepted', as will the action plan.
 This feedback will be returned to the Quality & Safety Team. - Response to external review the Quality & Safety Team will share the feedback from the review with you and there may be further questions which need answering at this stage.
 If this is the case, the Safety Governance Manager will contact you.
-A response will then be formulated and returned to the commissioners for closure. - Closure providing the commissioners are satisfied at this stage with the report, they will confirm closure, subject to action plan evidence review. - Action plan follow up the commissioners will request evidence from the Quality & Safety Team once the action deadlines have passed.
+A response will then be formulated and returned to the commissioners for closure.

+- Closure providing the commissioners are satisfied at this stage with the report, they will confirm closure, subject to action plan evidence review. - Action plan follow up the commissioners will request evidence from the Quality & Safety Team once the action deadlines have passed.
 Evidence will need to be presented and the Quality & Safety Team monitor this regularly to ensure that actions have been completed and that evidence is available.
-This will be submitted to commissioners and providing they are satisfied with the actions taken, the investigation will receive full closure.
+This will be presented to Commissioners at the bi-monthly SI review meeting and, providing they are satisfied with the actions taken, the investigation will receive full closure.

 At this stage you will not be required to do anything further with the report.
-As Investigating Manager you may be asked to attend with the Head of Investigations & Learning (or other nominated person) to visit the patient and/or family of the patient, involved in the SI to feedback findings as part of the Being Open Process.
+As Investigating Manager, you may be asked to attend with the Head of Investigations & Learning (or other nominated person) to visit the patient and/or family of the patient, involved in the SI to feedback findings as part of the Being Open Process.